milesgwood/milesgwood.github.io/pages/drupal/twig.md

 `<img src="/themes/bdd_theme/images/Hitman_Logo.png">`

 Add a new region by adding to the THEMENAME.info.yml and then adding {{page.new-region}} wherever you want the region to actually print out.
 I've added branding but only to the front page.

+Instead of learning Twig, I'm going to focus on styling because the Paragraphs module has handled much of the twig work.
+All I need to really do is cut and paste the code of the templates that Paragraphs provides.

+I found out that I can mix SASS and SCSS.
+I just have to make sure the file watchers are running in phpStorm.